EnderTheWigg/IP-Disclosure-CoPilot-Agent/README.md

 To interact with the bot, you need to import the provided Power Platform solution into your Microsoft environment.

-Navigate to make.powerapps.com.
+- Navigate to make.powerapps.com.

-Go to Solutions -> Import Solution.
+- Go to Solutions -> Import Solution.

-Upload the AI_Patent_Evaluator_Solution.zip located in the /power_platform directory of this repo.
+- Upload the AI_Patent_Evaluator_Solution.zip located in the /power_platform directory of this repo.

-Once imported, open the Power Automate Flow included in the solution.
+- Once imported, open the Power Automate Flow included in the solution.

-Edit the HTTP Action and replace the existing URL with your new Ngrok URL (e.g., https://<your-id>.ngrok.app/evaluate-disclosure).
+- Edit the HTTP Action and replace the existing URL with your new Ngrok URL (e.g., https://<your-id>.ngrok.app/evaluate-disclosure).

-Save and turn on the flow.
+- Save and turn on the flow.

-Open Copilot Studio, publish your bot, and test it in the Teams channel.
+Open Copilot Studio, publish your bot, and test it in the Teams channel, or use the tester bundled with the agent and the power automate flow.

 ---